The Truth About 2015, Showing up in 2016 and WAY More Fun WPCP: 082December 31, 2015 September 28, 2020 /

 I also went to Vegas in May for the first Click Funnels event and then onto the south of France with my daughter in July for her graduation.
 I actually ended up canceling (rescheduling) a trip to Ireland for the beginning of November because I was simply done traveling and wanted to be home.

 What I learned:

-While all the trips were great, I need more down time for myself.
+While all the trips were great, I need more downtime for myself.
 I made a commitment to myself a couple of years ago that I wouldn’t go to conferences or on business trips that weren’t relevant to what I was working on at that time and it’s made a huge difference.

 For 2016 I’m carrying that theme into the New Year but I’m going to take it a little further.

 I absolutely adore the mastermind I’m in and am excited to be back in January after my break in December.
 That being said, I’ve decided I’m not going to our first live event at the end of February.
 I’ve made a big decision (and investment) and have hired Jason Hornung and his agency to help me create a solid ad campaign and funnel for my podcast offer.
-I’m heading to Wisconsin at the end of January for a two day workshop to launch the new campaign.
-I know that after my back-to-back travel last year that I need to allow myself some time in between trips to digest what I’ve learned and implement those strategies.
+I’m heading to Wisconsin at the end of January for a two-day workshop to launch the new campaign.
+I know that after my back-to-back travel last year that I need to allow myself some time in between trips to digest what I’ve learned and implemented those strategies.

 My business grew exponentially in 2015 (by June of this year I had earned what I earned in all of 2014), but so did my expenses.

 I’m not sure what it is about online marketing (or maybe it’s just me), but it’s very easy to get caught up in or buy into someone else (or something else), being the solution.
 Meaning, if I invest in this person or product this is going to be the differentiator.
 This is what’s going to take me to the next level.